dangberg/HoloLens-YOLO-Object-Detection/README.md

 ### Model parameters
 - `ModelImageResolution`: In this parameter the resolution of the model input image is defined.
 The YOLO default input size is 640 x 640.
+- `ModelVersion`: This parameter destinguishes between the used version of YOLO.
+Currently v8 and v10 are supported.
 - `OverlapThreshold`: Defines when two boundingboxes describe the same object (measured as IoU).

 ### Performance presets